Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 For this patch to work, you have to recompile VASP from scratch.

-If you are not familiar with VASP's compilation process, click [here]() Also, you should have a preinstalled `libwannier.a` file. if you dont know what does this mean, check out wannier90's user guide.
+If you are not familiar with VASP's compilation process, click [here](https://www.vasp.at/wiki/index.php/Installing_VASP.5.X.X).

+Also, you should have a preinstalled `libwannier.a`.
+If you don't know what it is, check out wannier90's user guide.

 To apply the patch, put the `mlwf.patch` file in the root directory of your VASP distro. and type:
 ```